AI for ecologists: a toolkit

 Each section allows you to interact with a built-in Python console where you can copy/paste and edit the commands.
 The sections end with a small exercise, which we recommend you do.
 You may navigate from one section to the other by clicking on the “next tutorial” button (you don’t have to take the test – but are welcome to if you enjoy it)

-We will not control whether you followed the tutorial, but trust that you will to collectively ensure the group has a common base to start from
+We will not control whether you followed any of these tutorials, but trust that you will to collectively ensure the group has a common base to start from.

 Material